TromboneScott/Oscars/README.txt

   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute

-Proofread the website:
+Proofread the nominees:
-1. From the new year folder run oscars.bat or ./oscars.sh
-  a.
-Just hit return for nominee descriptions (for now)
+1. Open the web page: oscars.site44.com/<year>/categoryDefinitions.xml
+2. Verify that images for the Best Picture nominees show up in the banner at the top
+3. Verify that all nominee images match their names
-2. Verify that all nominee names are short enough to be displayed
+4. Verify that all nominee names are short enough to be displayed
-3. Verify that nominees with special characters are displayed correctly
+5. Verify that any special characters in nominee names are displayed correctly
-4. Verify that all nominee images are correct

-Reset nominee descriptions by deleting this file: categoryMaps.xml

 -- While ballots are being collected